Gonzera/videochatru-mitm/README.md

 ## Information
 The program is incomplete and requires skills to set up.

-It is terribly coded and there was no plan to publish it at all.
+It is terribly coded and there were no plans to publish it at all.

 It is heavily dependant on **[OBS](https://github.com/qrlk/videochatru-mitm#setup-obs)** and **[VoiceMeeter Potato](https://github.com/qrlk/videochatru-mitm#setup-voicemeeter)**.